What is the 6th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of ten and forty.
+What is the lowest common multiple of eight and twenty four.

 Find the: